HongyiHao-SXIT/Library_Management/README.md

     - MySQL 5.7 or higher
     - Maven 3.3 or higher
 2. **Download the Project**: Download the project source code from the GitHub repository or other code hosting platforms.
-3. **Configure the Database**: In the `src/main/resources/application.properties` file, configure the connection information of the MySQL database, including the database address, port, username, and password.
+3. **Configure the Database**: In the `lidrary_manager.sql` file, configure the connection information of the MySQL database, including the database address, port, username, and password.
 ```properties
 spring.datasource.url=jdbc:mysql://localhost:3306/library_management?useSSL=false&serverTimezone=UTC
 spring.datasource.username=root